 Rediscovering the power of conversation

 ‘Talk to them.’
 ‘Have the conversation.’
 ‘You have to tell them’.
 We have probably all been there, whether it was the advice of someone close to us, or our own inner voice.
 It is always good advice, but some conversations are hard.
 We just cannot get the words out.
 Or we try our best but someone gets angry, or defensive, and it all goes horribly wrong.
 Maybe we think we got our point across, but it turns out that no-one was listening.
 Or, perhaps, that was us?Buy Now Read reviews

 Ian Marsh is a renowned listener, speaker, coach, facilitator and mediator, who focuses on helping people talk about the things that matter most to them; the things they generally find it hardest to talk about.

 A former lawyer, Ian has worked with business families for more than 40 years and has seen at first had the damage intractable conflict can do to people and their relationships if it is left to its own devices.

 Through If it is so Good to Talk, Why is it so Hard?
 Ian brings his passion for helping people to overcome the perils, and rediscover the power, of face-to-face conversation in a digital, and increasingly polarised, world to a far wider audience.See Ian’s Services

 Join The Conversation

-Begin as you did for the focus meditation, to the point where you are noticing the differences between one breath and the next.
-When you are settled, let go of the focus on your breath, and either bring to mind something that has been troubling you, or just be aware of whatever demands your conscious […]
+Begin as you did for the focus reflection, to the point where you are noticing the differences between one breath and the next.
+When you are settled, place one hand over your heart, and the other on your belly, the knuckle of your thumb just on your navel.
+Feel the warmth, the comfort it gives, […]